wwwted/Kubernetes/k8s_innodb_cluster_operator.md

 ##### Create PV:
 Now it's time  to create three persistent volumes (pv0-pv2) for our InnoDB Cluster nodes.
-In the yamp file we are specifying that this volume can only be accessed by one node (ReadWriteOnce), We are also specifying that we will use our NFS server for storage.
+In the 03-innodb-cluster-operator-pv.yaml file we are specifying that these PV can only be accessed by one node (ReadWriteOnce), We are also specifying that we will use our NFS server for storage.
 We also need to have matching storageClassName in the both yaml files.
 Name of PV's are not that important, but if you want you can allways create names that match the PVC created by the operator, these are named datadir-mycluster-n (where 'n' starts at 0).
 We will set the storageClassName to "slow" so these PV can only be claimed by PVC with matching storageClass.